Building a Gaming PC for Dummies (The Ultimate Guide)

 f) Power Supply Unit (PSU)

 The power supply unit is what powers your gaming PC.
-Unfortunately a lot of newbies to computer building think PSUs should only be adequate and functional and cut costs on them.
+Unfortunately, a lot of beginners to computer building think PSUs should only be adequate and functional and cut costs on them.
 But a faulty or low quality power supply could easily burn most if not all of your major PC components under heavy load and electrical surges.

 Would you rather risk your $1,000 worth of gear to save $50?
 Thought not.
 Popular PSU brands include Corsair, EVGA, Thermaltake and Coolermaster to name a few.

-When choosing a PSU, the major considerations are the output wattage, the efficiency and quality rating and whether it is modular or not.
+When choosing a PSU, the major considerations are the output wattage, efficiency, and quality rating and whether it is modular or not.

 The output wattage is the most obvious figure you’ll come across – 500w, 650w, 800w and so on.
 This is the wattage a PSU will deliver to your system.
 So obviously, you want to have a PSU that delivers a little more than your system’s requirement and not under it.